 Robby is making a fool of himself to the police.
 Nothing new there.
-I’m about to end the ‘Monkey Song,’ when I see a policeman let his dog loose under orders to attack Robby.
+I’m about to end the ‘Monkey Song,’ when I see a policeman let his dog loose on Robby.
 Max barks and throws the dog into the bay.
 I watch as the cop draws his service revolver and shoots Max.
 The shot rings through out the stadium.

 “No. Maxxxxx,” I scream into my mic.
 I dropped my guitar, creating a thunderous feedback, and run through the boats to where Robby and the boys are holding Max.

 Pandemonium breaks out after the shot.
 All the people in the stands start running to the exits.
-I can’t believe a cop would shoot into the crowd because his dog is injured.
+I can’t believe a cop shot into the crowd because his dog is injured.
 The boat people are gunning their engines.
 The melee of boats causes people to fall into the water.